Tulane vs. South Florida NCAA Football Odds, Plays and Insights | November 20, 2021

 Over/Under Insights

-- Tulane and its opponents have gone over the current 60.5-point total in six of 10 games (60%) this season.
+- Tulane and its opponents have gone over the current 60-point total in six of 10 games this season.

-- The combined points per game average of the two teams, 50.9, is 9.6 points fewer than Saturday's over/under.
+- South Florida has combined with its opponents to score more than 60 points in five of 10 games this season.

-- The 71.5 points per game these two squads have surrendered to opponents this season are 11.0 more than the 60.5 total in this contest.
+- The two teams combine to score 50.9 points per game, 9.1 less than the total in this contest.

+- These two squads surrender a combined 71.5 points per game, 11.5 more than this contest's over/under.

-- The average total in Green Wave games this season is 62.9, 2.4 points more than Saturday's over/under of 60.5.
+- Green Wave games this season feature an average total of 62.9 points, a number 2.9 points higher than Saturday's over/under.

-- In 2021, games involving the Bulls have averaged a total of 56.9 points, 3.6 fewer than this game's set over/under.
+- The 56.9 PPG average total in Bulls games this season is 3.1 points fewer than this game's over/under.

 Tulane Stats and Trends

-- Tulane has played 10 games, with four wins against the spread.
+- Tulane has four wins against the spread in 10 games this season.

-- The Green Wave have been favored by 5.5 points or more once this season and covered the spread.

-- Tulane's games this year have hit the over on six of 10 set point totals (60%).
+- Tulane has eclipsed the over/under in 60% of its opportunities this year (six times in 10 games with a set point total).

 - The Green Wave have turned the ball over 20 times this season, four more turnovers than the Bulls have forced (16).